Toloka/docs/en/guide/concepts/remember-values.md

 - The field is filled in

   Toloka calculates control task responses not only in the pool to which the rule applies.
-Task responses from other pools where the **Recent control and training task responses to use** field is filled in are also taken into account .
+Task responses from other pools where the **Recent control and training task responses to use** field is filled in are also taken into account.

   #### Examples